barumau/pandunia/esperanto/pandunia-esperanto.md

 be ais - glaciiĝi (frostiĝi)
 be boli - boli
 be jene - naski
+be kai - malfermiĝi
 be mata - morti
+be raste - kreski
+be retro - reiri
 be shuru - komenciĝi
 be suka - ŝati
 be supra - superiri